nodejs/Release/README.md

 Working Group will select a handful of candidate names and submit those for a collaborator vote.

+An odd-numbered major release will cease to be actively updated when the subsequent even-numbered major release is cut.

 ## LTS Staging Branches

 Every LTS major version has two branches in the GitHub repository: a release